-Mermaid Point, 0.6 mile NW of Nelson Rock, is 117 the east entrance point to Quarry Bay.
+Mermaid Point, 0.6 mile NW of Nelson Rock, is the east entrance point to Quarry Bay.
 Flat Rock Bay, the second small bay NW of Mermaid Point, has a private float.

-Quarry Bay has submarine cables along its centre; do not anchor here.
+along its centre; do not anchor here.
 Small craft can find anchorage close to shore.
 Numerous above and below-water rocks are at the head of the bay.
 Private docks, a floating log breakwater and private mooring buoys are near the head of the bay.